 As a general rule, the Office will not issue separate registrations for the source code and object code versions of the same program.
-However, if a program washas been registered in unpublished form based on a submission of objectsource code, the Office may register the first published version of the same program based on a submission of sourceobject code (or vice versa), even if the published version "is substantially the same as the unpublished version."
+If a program was registered in unpublished form based on a submission of object code, the Office may register the first published version of the same program based on a submission of source code (or vice versa), even if the published version "is substantially the same as the unpublished version."
 17 U.S.C. § 408(e); 37 C.F.R. § 202.3(b)(11)(i).

-For details concerning the deposit requirements for registering a computer program with based on a submission of object code, see Chapter 1500, Section 1509.1(C)(4)(b6).
+For details concerning the deposit requirements for registering a computer program with a submission of object code, see Chapter 1500, Section 1509.1(F)(4)(b).
 721.6 Relationship Between a Computer Program and a Work Created with a Computer or a Computer Program